-The Is_Member function will return True if the task parameter is a member of the specified group.
-The Is_A_Group_Member function returns True if the task is a member of any group.
+The function Is_Member returns True if the task T is a member of the specified group.
+The function Is_A_Group_Member returns True if the task is a member of any group.
 Both return False otherwise.

-The Members function returns the task IDs of the members of the group.
+The function Members returns an array of the task IDs of the members of the group.
+The order of the components of the array is not specified.

-When a call to Replenish is made, the Group_Budget is loaded with the Time_Span value passed as a parameter.
-Any execution of the group of tasks results in the Group_Budget counting down.
-When the budget is exhausted (goes to Time_Span_Zero) the handler, if set, is called; the tasks continue to execute.
+The procedure Replenish loads a Group_Budget with the Time_Span value passed as a parameter.
+Any execution of any member of the group of tasks results in the budget counting down.
+When the budget becomes exhausted (goes to Time_Span_Zero), the associated handler is called if the Group_Budget is set; the tasks continue to execute.
 A Group_Budget is initially loaded with zero budget.

-A call to Budget_Remaining returns the remaining budget.
-If the budget is exhausted it will return Time_Span_Zero.
-This is the minimum value for the budget.
-A call to Budget_Has_Expired will return True if the budget is exhausted (equal to Time_Span_Zero), otherwise it returns False.
+The function Budget_Remaining returns the remaining budget.
+If the budget is exhausted it returns Time_Span_Zero.
+This is the minimum value for a budget.
+The function Budget_Has_Expired returns True if the budget is exhausted (equal to Time_Span_Zero), otherwise it returns False.

-A Group_Budget can have its budget increased by calling Add.
-A negative value for the parameter will reduce the budget, but never below Time_Span_Zero.
+The procedure Add can be used to increase a budget.
+A negative value for the parameter reduces the budget, but never below Time_Span_Zero.
+A zero value for the parameter has no effect.

-A call of Replenish with a non positive value of To will causes exception Group_Budget_Error to be raised.
-A call to Add that results in the value of the budget going to Time_Span_Zero will cause the handler, if set, to be executed.
+A call of procedure Replenish with a non-positive Time_Span value causes Group_Budget_Error to be raised.
+A call of procedure Add that results in the value of the budget going to Time_Span_Zero causes the associated handler to be called if the Group_Budget is set.